hypercerts-org/hypercerts/docs/versioned_docs/version-1.4.1/developer/api/sdk/index.md

 } = new HypercertClient({ chain: { id: 11155111 } });
 ```

-The `storage` is a utility class that provides methods for storing and retrieving Hypercert metadata on IPFS and
+The `storage` is a utility class that provides methods for storing and retrieving Hypercert metadata from IPFS.
-NFT.storage.
 It is used by the HypercertClient to store metadata when creating new Hypercerts.

 ```js
 const {